kinotto/react-mobx-ssr-boilerplate/README.md

 - Server side rendering with NodeJS + Express
 - reactive approach to update component state (using ES2016 decorators e.g. @observable, @observer)
 - Flow (static type checking at compile time)
+- Sass compilation
 - Webpack with a configurations for both dev and prod environments
+- HMR + React HOT reload + Sass hot reload
 - Unit testing with Jest
-- Sass compilation
 - Custom VScode config for debugging

 This app doesn't add any unuseful complexity, just a simple TODO list implemented following the best practice with some useful npm tasks to build and run your app